yboddu/BankTransferApi/README.md

 ```

-Authentication, currency exchange etc are outside the scope of this Api implementation.
+Authentication, currency exchange, transaction handling etc are outside the scope of this Api implementation.

 ## Run